webmakaka/javadev.org/website/01-docs/03-appserv/wildfly/8.2/active-mq/wildfly-activemq-as-module-5.9.0.md

 ---
 layout: page
 title: Configuring a Resource Adapter for ActiveMQ on WildFly 8.2
+description: Configuring a Resource Adapter for ActiveMQ on WildFly 8.2
+keywords: Configuring a Resource Adapter for ActiveMQ on WildFly 8.2
 permalink: /docs/appserv/wildfly/8.2/active-mq/wildfly-activemq-integration-as-application/5.9.0/
 ---

+# Configuring a Resource Adapter for ActiveMQ on WildFly 8.2

     $ mkdir -p /opt/wildfly/8.2.0/modules/system/layers/base/org/apache/activemq/main/